top of page

 In many sentences, if there is no comma before as, then as means “in the way that” or “while.”
 When you insert a comma before as, its meaning changes to “because.”

-Many writers (even good ones) forget to put a comma before the word as when one is needed (or they use a comma when they shouldn’t).
-Writers tend to make this mistake when forming sentences in which as separates two independent clauses.
+Many writers forget to add a comma before the word as when one is needed, or they add one when they shouldn’t.

 Guest